Seyloria/hide.me-server-select/README.md

 ## Installation
 Install the [Hide.me CLI VPN client for Linux](https://github.com/eventure/hide.client.linux) as described.

-Open a terminal and navigate to where you want to store the script **and** serverlist.csv(~/vpn-select/ =  your home directory for example).
+Open a terminal and navigate to where you want to store the script files(~/vpn-select/ =  your home directory would be suitable for example).
-Then copy the following code into your terminal to download both files:
+Then copy the following code into your terminal to download the needed files:
 ```sh
 curl -O  https://raw.githubusercontent.com/Seyloria/hide.me-server-select/main/vpnselect.sh
 curl -O  https://raw.githubusercontent.com/Seyloria/hide.me-server-select/main/vpnselect-autostartserver.sh